shiqitao/Answers-of-SOJ/README.md

 ========
 ### Note:

-- The python support is broken.
-So if you submit python code, the evaluation result will be "System error".
+- **The python support is broken.
+So if you submit python code, the evaluation result will be "System error".**

-- The Java code here can be compiled directly.
-But if you want to submit it to OJ, you need to change the name of the class to Main.
+- **The Java code here can be compiled directly.
+But if you want to submit it, you need to change the name of the class to “Main”.**

-- The file name here is just for marking.
-It is best to use English lowercase letters or underscores.
+- **The file name here is just for marking.
+It is best to use English lowercase letters or underscores.**

 ### Some of the problems are listed below: